Wapiti Valley, WY

 Forward Thinking Sustainable Design

-Armed with an edict to design a home that’s both “aggressive and interesting” and also blends well the built and natural environment, architect Brett Nave of Studio.BNA Architects was called upon to make their vision a reality.
+Armed with an edict to design a home that’s both “aggressive and interesting” and also blends well the built and natural environment, architects Brett Nave and Lori Ryker of rykernave design were called upon to make their vision a reality.

 In addition to anchoring the floor plan of the 3,100-square-foot home with a 60-foot wall of rammed earth to offer fortification from the extreme climate – the wall contains a 2-inch gap filled with rigid insulation – the home features 75 percent recycled-content steel and composite wood panels, among other sustainable design elements.